dasgoba/BasudhaN/README.md

 # BasudhaN
-This repository is linked with a rice landraces database BasudhaN.
+This repository is linked with a rice landraces database BasudhaN (http://basudhan.indirag.org/).